MeF0504/aftviewer/README.md

 - image_viewer (str)
     - The method to show images.
 The role of the argument is the same as the command-line argument (-iv).
 If image viewer is specified in both json file and command-line arguments, the latter one is applied.
-- exec_cmd (list)
+- iv_exec_cmd (list)
-    - The executed command used to show an image. '%c' and '%s' are replaced by the command and file name individually.
+    - The executed command used to show an image. '%c' and '%s' are replaced by the command and file name respectively.
 Note that this option is effective when the image viewer is nor 'PIL', 'matplotlib', and 'OpenCV'.
 - pickle_encoding (str)
     - The character code used to encode the pickle file.
 - type (dict)